Inflectra/rapise-documentation/docs/Guide/spira_dashboard_2.md

 <img alt="No Connection" src="/Guide/img/spira_dashboard_connection.png" width="450"/>

+To get your API Key follow [these steps](https://spiradoc.inflectra.com/HowTo-Guides/Users-profile-management/#how-to-get-or-make-your-rss-token-or-api-key).

 ### Assign Automation Host Token

 If you did not assign an automation host token to the machine where Rapise is running you may do it in Automation Hosts view.
 You may even create a new host there.